- 10 Jun 2021

 Regardless of whether you choose to register your business as a limited company independently or with an agent, there are some specific company documents you'll need to submit:

 Surprisingly, setting up a UK limited company is an efficient process.
 If you opt for the online application route, all you need to do is collect the required documents, pay the service fee, and complete your order.
 Once you have submitted all the information, your UK limited company could be registered within 3-6 working hours.
-Obviously, this depends on the workload of Companies House.
+Obviously, this depends on Companies House workload.

 Once your new company has been registered, you'll receive a certificate of incorporation from Companies House including a unique company registration number.
 This is your evidence that the company has been officially registered and can be presented to third parties who might ask to see your certificate, for example when setting up business banking.
 The certificate also determines the date of your company’s first confirmation statement, which is usually filed 12 months after the date of company formation.